memseer/docs.memseer.com/docs/feedback.md

 {: .fs-6 .fw-300 }
 ---

 - 📢 We want your feedback!
-Help us improve by sharing your thoughts
+Help us improve by sharing your thoughts.
 - 💡 Have an idea?
-Submit a feature request, and we'll bring it to life.
+Submit a feature request, and we'll work to bring it to life.
-- 🍲 Share your item maintenance recipe through a pull request.
-Bring benefit community with your expertise.
+- 🍲 Share your item maintenance recipes through a pull request.
+Benefit the community with your expertise.

 Submit feedback, feature requests and recipes on [GitHub](https://github.com/memseer/docs.memseer.com).